nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 FindingbrUdders is a **desktop app designed exclusively for School of Computing (SoC) students** to manage contacts and schedule meetings, keeping track of the countless friends you can make along the way during your university journey.
 As anUdder (a person in the contact book or the user), you can add new people you meet (other Udders) to the app via a simple to use
 Command Line Interface (CLI).
 Furthermore, you can edit, update and keep track of meetings with others in an organised fashion.
-You will _**never forget**_ the meaningful connections you make or the meetings you have after using findingbrUdders!
+You will _**never forget**_ the meaningful connections you make or the meetings you have after using FindingbrUdders!

 <!-- * Table of Contents -->
 <page-nav-print />